 Impotence, hormonal imbalances, and dramatically decreased sperm quality are all caused by smoking.

-The exposure to tobacco smoke has significant negative effects on semen quality.
-For example, one study showed – in a cross-sectional analysis of 2,542 healthy men over 12 years – that cigarette smokers had lower sperm quality and sperm count compared to men who didn’t smoke.
+Tobacco smoke contains more than 4,000 chemicals including a myriad of known carcinogens (plus a load of other harmful substances like tar).
+Exposure to tobacco smoke has a serious effect on semen quality.
+For example, one study showed that – in a cross-sectional analysis of 2,542 healthy men over 12 years – cigarette smokers had lower sperm quality and sperm count compared to men who didn’t smoke.

 Sperm volume and seminal fluid

 Several clinical studies have reported that smokers have lower sperm quality compared to non-smokers.
-In a study including 1,786 men, smoking was associated with a decrease in sperm counts by 17,5% and in total motile sperm cells by 16,6% when compared to non-smokers.
+In a study including 1,786 men, smoking was associated with a decrease in sperm counts by 17.5% and in total motile sperm cells by 16.6% when compared to non-smokers.

-Sperm size and shape
+Sperm Morphology – aka Sperm size and shape

-The men who smoke seem to have increased DNA fragmentation (the separation or breaking of DNA strands into pieces), which may be associated with problems of fertilization and embryo development.
-In some studies, it is suggested that the DNA fragmentation in the sperm cells even can be transferred to the baby.
+The men who smoke seem to have increased DNA fragmentation (the separation or breaking of DNA strands into pieces), which may be associated with problems of fertilisation and embryo development.
+Some studies suggest that the DNA fragmentation in the sperm cells even can be transferred to the baby.

 Overall, this can also mean that chances of pregnancy are poorer, even with artificial insemination or IVF treatment.

+But smoking doesn’t just impact you in adulthood.
 There have been several studies that clearly find exposure to cigarettes while in the womb can have an impact on a man’s fertility in the future.

 One study of 1,770 men demonstrated that those who had prenatal exposure to smoking had over 20% lower sperm density as adults than those without exposure.
 Other studies have found lower sperm concentration when making the same comparison.

-It’s never too late there is hope
+It’s never too late – there is hope